YJJfish/YJJfish.github.io/_pages/about.md

             <i>Research Project at Microsoft Research Asia</i>
         </p>
         <p>
             We proposed a depth fusion method to fuse low-resolution depth images while still maintaining high resolution information in the global model.
-KinectFusion (and many other methods) assumes the actual depth along every direction within a pixel's vision cone equals to the captured depth value.
-It simply projects each voxel onto the depth image, finds the nearest pixel, and computes the projective SDF value.
-Therefore, it may produce blurred or aliased models when the image resolution is low.
-Our method assumes the captured depth value of a pixel equals to the <strong>average</strong> of actual depths of the scene within the pixel's vision cone.
-We designed loss functions based on this assumption and wrote CUDA functions to accelerate the optimization process.
+Traditional methods like KinectFusion optimize the reconstruction by minimizing the difference between the reconstruction depths and captured depths.
+Therefore, they may produce blurred or aliased reconstructions when the image resolution is low.
+Our method is based on the assumption that the captured depth of a pixel equals to the average of actual depths within the pixel's vision cone.
+We designed loss functions to minimize difference between the average of reconstruction depths and captured depth.
 We have tested our method on both SDF voxel and mesh representations and got better reconstruction results than KinectFusion.
         </p>
     </div>
 </div>
 </div>
 <div style="clear:both"></div>
 <hr width="100%" size="1" align="center">

 <div style="width: 100%;">
 <div>